Grewelthorpe School History. Part 1..

 In 1906 the school was valued at £800.

-In 1907 it was reported that the offices [toilets] had been rebuilt and cloakroom accomodation improved.[Mr. Richmond. had replaced hat pegs and he was asked to replaster the damp wall in the girls lobby.]
+In 1907 it was reported that the offices [toilets] had been rebuilt and cloakroom accommodation improved.[Mr. Richmond. had replaced hat pegs and he was asked to re-plaster the damp wall in the girls lobby.]
 There is no provision for artificial lighting in the infants room.
 The main room is warmed by a stove & long pipe.
 Cleaning is not quite satisfactory.
-Desk accomodation is still inadequate and more cupboard room is needed.
+Desk accommodation is still inadequate and more cupboard room is needed.
 The gallery in the infants room might be removed with advantage.

 In 1909 John Metcalfe. repaired desks and an outside rail.